sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

   }

-3. In the trust relationship of that role, allow the AWS Resources role (ecsTaskExecutionRole) to assume the policy in the “assume-role-bucket1” role.
+3. In the trust relationship of that role, allow the AWS Resources role (ecsTaskExecutionRole) to assume the policy in the “assume-role-bucket1” role:

 ::